Jetsurf/jet-bot/README.md

 Playlist/Blacklist files are simple .txt files.
-They are simply a file containing the links to videos/songs to play with !playrandom or to be blacklisted from being played.
+They are simply a file containing the links to videos/songs to play with !playrandom or to be blacklisted from being played at all.
 To start a file, create a new file, paste one link in, and do not add a newline to the end of the link.